-NASD Regulation also proposes a new provision for dismissing appeals that are abandoned by an applicant.
+NASD Regulation also proposes a new paragraph (h) for dismissing appeals that are abandoned by an applicant, which includes failing to appear at a hearing as set forth in current Rule 1015(f)(5), among other things.

-Current Rule 1017, which addresses applications for removal or modification of a business restriction, and Rule 1018, which addresses applications for approval of changes in ownership, control, or operations, are consolidated in proposed Rule 1017.
+Current Rule 1017, which addresses applications for removal or modification of a business restriction, and Rule 1018, which addresses applications for approval of changes in ownership, control, or operations, are consolidated in a proposed Rule 1017.
 Sometimes a member initiates business changes that involve both rules, which creates confusion as to which rule should be used.
 Therefore, NASD Regulation proposes to consolidate these rules to make them easier for staff and applicants to use and to eliminate any confusion that may arise from overlapping provisions.